Design Tips For Disabled Bathrooms | More Ability

 The installation of a disabled bathroom can help to improve bathing safety and independence and or assist carers with providing a comfortable bathing experience.

-Although disabled bathrooms consist of specialist bathing solutions, there are several design ideas you can implement to create a safe and stylish bath or shower room.
+Although disabled bathrooms consist of specialist bathing solutions, there are several design ideas and top washing aids for people with disabilities you can implement to create a safe and stylish bath or shower room.

 Whether you choose to renovate your old suite into a new disabled bathroom or wish to improve the safety and design of your current bathroom, we’ve put together our top design tips for disabled bathrooms.

-There are a wide range of disabled shower options to suit your bathing needs.
+There are a wide range of disabled shower and disabled bath options to suit your bathing needs.
 When offering design tips for disabled bathrooms we always recommend choosing the bathing option that will allow you to bathe safely and comfortably.
 Bathing options include:

 Turning your entire room into a showering area, the installation of a disabled wet room is a great way to make the most of available bathing space, particularly for those who have small bathrooms.